IG report debunks media, Trump foes’ conspiracy theories

 IG report: FBI committed 17 inaccuracies or omissions in four FISA applications.

-⦁ Mr. Schiff: “The FBI ‘s closely held investigative team only received Steele’s reporting in mid-September — more than seven weeks” after Crossfire Hurricane started.

-IG report: The FBI began receiving dossier reports directly from Mr. Steele in July 2016.

 ⦁ Mr. Schiff: “DOJ told the Court the truth.
-Its representation was consistent with the FBl ‘s underlying investigative record.”
+Its representation was consistent with the FBl’s underlying investigative record.”

 IG report: FBI provided multiple inaccuracies.